esa/pagmo/doc/sphinx/tutorials/multi_objective_transformation.rst

 Application
 ###########
-We consider here the constrained problem g04 from the Congress on Evolutionary Computation 2006 (CEC2006).
-This problem is a quadratic problem with 6 nonlinear inequality constraints and 2 active constraints.
-To solve it, we use a multi-objective optimizer called VEGA.
+The problem considered here is the problem g04 from the Congress on Evolutionary Computation 2006 (CEC2006).
+This problem has a quadratic objective function with six non linear inequality constraints.
+In the optimum two constraints are active.

+To solve it, in PaGMO/PyGMO, the meta-problem that modifies the original constrained problem into a multi-objective one is used.
+Then a multi-objective optimizer called VEGA is used to solve it.
 This optimizer is a simple extention of simple genetic algorithm to solve multi-objective algorithms.
-It is coupled with this constraints handling technique.
-To do so in PaGMO/PyGMO, we use a meta-problem that modifies the original constrained problem into a multi-objective one.
-For the population, we consider 40 individuals per objectives or a total of 280 individuals: (6+1) * 40 = 280.
-In fact, this constraints handling technique automatically splits the initial population to equaly split it in the number of objectives.
+The population considered is composed by 280 individulas (40 individuals per objectives: (6+1) * 40 = 280 since VEGA equally divides the original population into a number of subpopulations equal to the number of objectives).

-Step by step, we first import the PyGMO library and choose the populations size and the number of generation for the algorithm.
+Step by step, the PyGMO library is imported and the populations size and the number of generation for the algorithm are initialized.

 .. code-block:: python